raspberrypilearning/pacman-terminal/en/step_2.md

 | ![Inky Ghost](images/ghostinky.png)          | Inky      | ![Funky Ghost](images/ghostfunky.png)        | Funky     | ![Sue Ghost](images/ghostsue.jpg)            | Sue       |
 |                                              |

-Your goal is to catch and get rid of all of these ghosts.
+Your goal is to catch and get rid of all of these ghosts!
+Once you have caught all the ghosts, you can go about collecting your treasure.

-To catch these ghosts, you will need to navigate the maze that is your computer.
+To catch the ghosts, you will need to navigate the maze that is your computer.
 You can navigate your Raspberry Pi computer by using **the command line**.
-The command line is a text interface for your computer that gives command to the computer's operating system.
-From the command line, you can navigate through files and folders on your computer, just as you would with Finder on Mac OS or Windows Explorer on Windows.
-The difference is that the command line is fully text-based.
-The command line is a powerful tool, and with it you can run programs, write scripts to automate tasks, and combine simple commands to handle more difficult tasks.
+The command line is a text interface for your computer that you can use to give commands to the computer's operating system.
+From the command line, you can navigate through files and folders on your computer, just as you would with Finder on maOS or Explorer on Windows.
+The difference is that the command line is fully text-based!
+The command line is a powerful tool, and with it you can run programs, write scripts to automate tasks, and combine simple commands to handle more difficult jobs.

-Once you have caught all the ghosts, you can go about collecting your treasure.

 So, to complete the treasure hunt you must:

 1. Find the ghosts
-2. Trap the ghosts
+1. Trap the ghosts
-3. Collect your treasure
+1. Collect your treasure

-+ Open a terminal window on the Raspberry Pi to access the command line.
++ To access the command line on your Raspberry Pi, open a terminal window.
 You can find the terminal here:

 ![Find Terminal](images/findterminal.png)